-The accounts receivable turnover ratio measures how many times in an accounting period a company can collect on its outstanding accounts.
+The accounts receivable turnover ratio measures how many times a company can collect on its outstanding accounts in an accounting period.
 More specifically, this key performance indicator example measures how effective a company is at extending credit to clients and collecting payment.

 11 — Accounts Payable Turnover

 Accounts payable turnover measures the rate at which a company can pay its suppliers and other obligations.
-The Key Performance Indicator is measured over an accounting period and gauges how many times a company can successfully pay off its supplier obligations.
-This KEy Performance Indicator example is usually a short-term financial measure.
+The Key Performance Indicator is calculated over an accounting period and gauges how many times a company can successfully pay off its supplier obligations.
+This Key Performance Indicator example is usually a short-term financial measure.

 12 — Gross Profit Margin

 Gross Profit Margin measures how much of each dollar in sales is left as a profit after accounting for the cost of goods sold.
 This KPI is a good indicator of a company’s financial viability as it highlights whether it can pay off its expenses and still collect revenues from every sale.

 Contractual and policy compliance are essential to ensure legal security.
 Two aspects are necessary to measure in this context.
 First, the ratio of disputed invoices to total invoices, and second, the absolute difference between the price paid and the price quoted.

 A simple yet so important KPI that calculates the amount of money spent by each vendor.

 This Key Performance Indicator example calculates the average time it takes to place a purchase order.
 According to a recent study, best-in-class organizations take only five hours—about one-half of a business day—to send a PO to a supplier.